 I have recently been approached by a few people wanting to guest post on my blog.
 One guy was even offering to pay me.
 He assured me he had been to Belize before and could provide pictures.
 However, he skirted my question if the pictures were his own, and his lack of answers on topics or who would be getting promoted in links was reason enough for me to politely decline Thomas’s $80 (USD) per article offer.

-When Nicky wrote me from Parasail Destin in Florida with no cash incentive to publish their info-graphic, she got a fast yes.
-The very thing Nicky was hoping I would share, was an ocean conservation.
-Info-graphic is something I feel strongly about, especially since the lack of clean groundwater in some areas of Ambergris Caye has been on my mind lately, as you know from the last section of my article on catamaran camping jellyfish picture and sunset from a very cool new rooftop bar.
+When Nicky wrote to me from Parasail Destin in Florida with no cash incentive to publish their info-graphic, she got a fast yes.
+Ocean conservation info-graphic is something I feel strongly about, especially since the lack of clean groundwater in some areas of Ambergris Caye has been on my mind lately, as you know from the last section of my article on catamaran camping jellyfish picture and sunset from a very cool new rooftop bar.
 If you happened to catch it, you know we are at a critical environmental moment, if not please click through and read.

-If we do not do better to protect our natural environments , In the case of our island, the Caribbean Sea, Belize Barrier Reef, marine life are all top reasons to do better at protecting our environment.
+If we do not do better to protect our natural environments, in the case of the island, the Caribbean Sea, Belize Barrier Reef, marine life are all top reasons to do better at protecting our environment.
 For us to improperly place garbage and improper infrastructure is a huge threat, the metals and waste are leeching back into the ground and into our water system, having a strong negative effect on our environment.
 Thankfully the San Pedro Chapter of the Belize Tourism Industry Association is stepping in to help fight unregulated garbage and is about to do a major clean up starting with the west side of the airstrip.